opensearch-project/documentation-website/_migrations/migration-phases/switching-traffic-from-the-source-cluster.md

 ## Fallback

-If you need to fallback to the source cluster at any point during the switch, revert the **Default rule** to have the ALB route to the **SourceProxy Target Group**.
+If you need to fall back to the source cluster at any point during the switchover, revert the **Default rule** so that the Application Load Balancer routes to the **SourceProxy Target Group**.